 How do I claim help towards my rent?

-From 15 March 2017 you may have to claim Universal Credit instead of Housing Benefit for help towards your rent.
+You may have to claim Universal Credit instead of Housing Benefit for help towards your rent.

 You can only apply for Housing Benefit if you and any partner are: